-The workforce has a broad definition of creativity - it can be used by anyone, anywhere - and the vast majority feels they are creative.
+Australian managers have a broad definition of creativity - it can be used by anyone, anywhere - and the vast majority feels they are creative.

-However, the fact that the workforce does not connect creative leadership with business basics could be reflected by the majority who divide professional and personal creativity.
+However, the fact that management does not connect creative leadership with business basics could be reflected by the majority who divide professional and personal creativity.
 Thus it is impossible to tell if a member of the workforce who identifies themselves as creative is able to manifest this creativity at work.

 One tell-tale sign is that a majority of respondents who feel creativity is mainly problemsolving do not see a difference between professional and personal creativity.
-Possibly then, if more functional creative problem solving skills were taught, the workforce would start to see how they could harness their creativity at work.
+Possibly then, if more functional creative problem solving skills were taught, managers would start to see how they could harness their creativity at work.